 The SSH Secure Shell Client is a client for secure, encrypted communication, including file transfer, across networks.
-You can use it to connect to any server that supports the SSH (Secure Shell) protocol, such as Ruby and Isis .
+You can use it to connect to any server that supports the SSH (Secure Shell) protocol, such as opal and Isis .
 (The client cannot be used with the storage.unc.edu server.)
 SSH Secure Shell Client is installed on all SILS lab machines.
 If you want to get it for your personal computer, follow the instructions below.

 Installing SSH Secure Shell Client